micans/apparix/README.md

 ```

 Apparix allows the same mark to point to different directories.
-This can be useful e.g. for changing projects associated with the
+This can be useful e.g. for subsequent projects with a common theme or
-same collaborator, or simply using a `now` bookmark for the current
+associated with the same collaborator, or simply using a `now` bookmark for the current
 project.
 The `to` jump command will use the last occurrence in the resource file
-as the destination to use.
+as the destination to use (default target).
 I find it useful to keep the older destinations
 around as a trail of my activities.
 Use `agather` to view all associated
 targets, use `whence` to pick an older destination,
-or edit the resource file with `via` to reorder priorities.
+or edit the resource file with `via` to change the default target.

 I use `amibm` in `PROMPT_COMMAND`.
 It lists the marks under which the current
 directory `$PWD` is known.
 Let's call a mark `mrk` with multiple directories a